-Annual Indicators - the California Department of Water Resources uses three indicators to evaluate water conditions in California.
+Annual Indicators - the California DWR uses three indicators to evaluate water conditions in California.
 These are snowpack, precipitation, and reservoir storage as percentages of the annual average.

 Very limited data is available to evaluate periods of drought in California before the 1900s.
 Droughts frequently occur in California.
 Recent periods of drought include: